 - Duck feeders can provide a meal for ducks in your backyard, outdoor ponds, commercial use like duck farms and houses, etc.

-- Duck feeder has three compartments that provide a one-hour feeding cycle for each case.
+- The duck feeder has three compartments that provide a one-hour feeding cycle for each case.
 You can set the timer for whatever length of time you want for the most part.
 For example, fill compartment 1 with food at 8:00 a.m., compartment 2 at 9:00 a.m., and so on until 10:00 p.m.

 Can ducks eat out of a chicken feeder?